emotion-js/emotion/.changeset/long-apes-admire.md

 TypeScript types have been significantly restructured.
 These changes:

 - reduce build times when using Emotion, especially in larger projects
-- in many cases remove the need for manually specifying generic parameters for your Emotion components
+- it's no longer necessary to manually specify generic parameters for your Emotion components in many cases
 - union types as props are better supported and should be inferred properly
-- `css` function has been restricted to prevent passing of invalid types
+- the `css` function has been restricted to prevent passing invalid types
 - `styled`'s generic parameter has been changed, if you were specifying the `ComponentType` you will need to remove that generic parameter
 - `styled` no longer takes a second `ExtraProps` parameter - instead of that move it to after the `styled` call.
 So instead of writing `styled<typeof MyComponent, ExtraProps>(MyComponent)({})` you should now be writing `styled(MyComponent)<ExtraProps>({})`